-Oh the joys that come when you have to explain to a person why you have no friends, or few friends and why it is so hard for you to socialize.
+Oh, the joys that come when you have to explain to a person why you have no friends, or few friends and why it is so hard for you to socialize.

-I have always found it hard to be around people, I find that I don’t understand social ques and I can ramble on too much.
+I have always found it hard to be around people, I find that I don’t understand social cues and I can ramble on too much.
 I feel like I get too attached to people and it scares them away, so I instead will avoid starting conversations and then get upset that I’m so lonely.

 It wasn’t always this way, there have been short periods of my life where I have made lots of friends, usually when drunk, yet none of these friendships lasted, it’s left me insecure.

 In all the countless friends I have had in my life but only one remains in contact and cares for me and the other is my husband, can we count my dog too?

 Now it’s stressful for me because I want to talk to people other than my husband, have days out with friends and I also feel bad for relying on my only one friend, who is a gem but busy, so I tend to keep a distance as I don’t want to be a bother.